imodstyle/saucedemo-cucumber/README.md

-# This is Saucedemo test based of data-driven-test, using cucumber.
+# This is Saucedemo test based off data-driven-test, using cucumber.

-This is Saucedemo test based of data-driven-test, using cucumber.
+This is Saucedemo test based off data-driven-test, using cucumber.
 This is intended for educational perpose only.
 Thanks to Rakamin and Digitalent Kominfo.

 Software to help me run this:
 1. [Intellij Idea Community Edition](https://www.jetbrains.com/idea/)